alexboia/WP-Trip-Summary/README.txt

 = Does it support KML files? =
 The plug-in currently only supports GPX files as a way to upload GPS tracks.
 KML will be supported round about 0.3, maybe earlier.

+= Can I insert the trip summary front-end viewer at a custom location? = You can insert the trip summary viewer at a custom location *in the same post for which you have defined it* using the following shortcode: [abp01_trip_summary_viewer] (no parameters required).
+Only one such shortcode allowed and supported per post.

+= Can it be customized? =
+Yes, the front-end viewer of the plug-in (i.e. the one that shows trip summary data to your visitors can be customized).
+See here how: https://github.com/alexboia/WP-Trip-Summary/wiki/Customizing-the-front-end-viewer.

 = How can I contribute? =
 Head over to the plug-in's GitHub page (https://github.com/alexboia/WP-Trip-Summary) and let's talk!